 If you think that getting banned from YouTube is difficult, you probably play by the rules and can’t imagine how or why that would happen.

+You are also being a bit naive.
 YouTube can be a wonderfully powerful force for businesses of all sizes in sharing their videos with the world in general, and their target audience in particular.
 Not only is YouTube a free, high quality storage platform for videos, thanks to it’s search parameters it helps those videos to get found.
 In fact, we’ve helped lots of companies accomplish this.

 Think of the sheer size of YouTube: